eric-pierce/eric-pierce.github.io/moving-to-mastodon/index.md

 There are a few quirks to be aware of with the linuxserver.io image:
 * Some services are optional such as using an S3 bucket for media hosting (I highly recommend) and implementing ElasticSearch (probably not necessary, especially for a small instance)
 * Mastodon includes an internal forced 301 redirect to https, and then proxies to port 443, but it does this with a self-signed certificate.
-This can create challenges if you're putting the Mastodo service behind another reverse proxy like nginx, or in my case Traefik.
+This can create challenges if you're putting the Mastodon service behind another reverse proxy like nginx, or in my case Traefik.
   * I'm actually still working with this one, but in the near term if you set your instance up to skip the internal verification of the certificate, you'll be set.
 All externally facing traffic will be secure, but some of the traffic inside of the container won't necessarily be.
 More discussion on this [here](https://github.com/linuxserver/docker-mastodon/issues/5)

 ### Media Storage
 Social Media can generate a surprising amount of media, very quickly.
-Even on my single-user instance I've ammassed around 12Gb of media, only a month in.
+Even on my single-user instance I've amassed around 12Gb of media, only a month in.
 One option would be to just let your server handle all the media, but that can eat up a lot of storage space, and generate high costs depending on your plan and allocated bandwidth.
 Backblaze put together a [fantastic guide](https://www.backblaze.com/blog/free-image-hosting-with-cloudflare-transform-rules-and-backblaze-b2/) which outlines setting up cloudflare as a caching layer in front of backblaze to bring your bandwidth costs to essentially 0, with very low storage costs and high availability of your media, all hosted under your own domain name.

 ### Accessing Twitter
-Not all Twitter users will move to Mastodon, and there are a few ways to follow their accounts,
+Not all Twitter users will move to Mastodon, and there are a few ways to follow their accounts.
+My goal here was to have a single location to access my content, have it free of ads, and ideally to be stored on my server.

 **[Nitter](https://nitter.net/)**
 * Nitter is essentially an mirror of content from Twitter.
 I haven't personally used it, but it seems like a very simple way to access both Twitter and Mastodon content.
 Unfortunatley I don't see any way to bring Nitter + Mastodon into one seamless activity feed, so I explored other options.

 **[BirdsiteLive](https://github.com/NicolasConstant/BirdsiteLive)**
 * This is what I ended up going with.
 [BirdsiteLive](https://github.com/NicolasConstant/BirdsiteLive) is a bridge between the Twitter API and the ActivityPub protocol.
-It essentailly allows you to follow any twitter account on Mastodon, just by looking up the twitter username and using the BirdsiteLive domain you set up as the "instance".
+It essentially allows you to follow any twitter account on Mastodon, just by looking up the twitter username and using the BirdsiteLive domain you set up as the "instance".

-Here's the birdsitelive portion of my docker-compose file:
+Here's the BirdsiteLive portion of my docker-compose file:

 ```yaml
   bsl: